jtl-scx/dev-guide/Guide/Channel-API.md

 ### Status: Successful

-Once the Offer is successfully listed on the connected marketplace, it is recommended to inform the Seller about it.
-The optional `listingUrl` is valuable for the Seller to directly check the listing on the connected marketplace.
+Once an Offer is successfully listed on the connected marketplace, we reccommend informing the Seller.
+The optional `listingUrl` is useful in this case and will let the Seller to visit and thereby directly check the listing on the connected marketplace.

 ```json
 // POST /v1/channel/offer/listed